CASA-NH’s COVID-19 Response and Protocols

 Our Offices and Support

 Most staff members have returned to their offices with appropriate safety protocols in place.
 Everyday, staff members complete a wellness check sheet, similar to the one that visitors must fill out as well.

 Because visitors are limited, you may work with your program manager to either schedule an in-person, socially distanced meeting or a call to discuss the details of your case.
 Regardless of how, CASA staff are here to support you just as they had prior to the pandemic.

-On February 18, 2021 the Supreme Court renewed it Emergency Orders for the 16th time.
+On April 1, 2021, the Supreme Court renewed it Emergency Orders for the 18th time.
 These orders restrict physical access to courts and detail the types of hearings that will be heard in person.
-It also provides guidelines for the courts to schedule hearings in-court, telephonically or by WebEx.
-This order is in effect from February 23, 2012 through March 15, 2021.
-We fully expect it will be renewed again at that time.
+It also provides guidelines for the courts to schedule hearings in-court, telephonically, or by WebEx.
+This order is in effect from April 6, 2021, through April 26, 2021.
+The current orders remain in effect until April 6, 2021.